-Automobiles over the past few decades, have gotten more and more technologically advanced, mostly for the better.
+Automobiles over the past few decades have gotten more and more technologically advanced, mostly for the better.
 We have seen very complex mechanical parts that are expensive and hard to repair being replaced with simplistic and efficient electronic counterparts.
 This makes the lives of both the driver and the mechanic much easier.
 An example of this is keyless ignition.
-It allows drivers to simply press a button once in the car.
-Or a key fob which allows drivers to unlock the vehicle from distance.
+It allows drivers to simply press a button once in the car, no more worrying about a lost key.
+Or a key fob that allows drivers to unlock the vehicle from distance.
 This not only great for the driver but it also eliminates (nearly) the need for any future ignition repair.

 One area in question when it comes to the pros and cons of using electronics is the area of mechanical car keys.
-Many car models today come with the option to have power locks that can be accessed from an electronic key fob.
+Many car models today come with the option to have power locks that can be accessed from an electronic automotive key fob.
 The user has the key fob on themselves at all times.
 But just because something is commonplace in society, doesn’t necessarily mean that it is a safe and solid implementation that should be blindly adopted.
-The pros and cons must be analyzed between mechanical car key and electronic one called a key fob.
+The pros and cons must be analyzed between the mechanical car keys and electronic ones called a key fob.

 Many people believe that having a key fob with them allows them more freedom and peace of mind.
 They are able to control their car’s lock status from a long distance.
 This argument does indeed have some truth.
 Having a key fob can allow you to lock your car when you forgot it from a long distance to prevent any near-future theft.
 It also allows for the driver to signal the car’s alarm in the event of an emergency.

-Car thieves that are tech savvy can easily determine what frequency is being put out by your key fob.
-They create their own dummy key fob, and control your car when you are unaware.
-For this reason it is very important that you only purchase key fobs directly from the manufacturer of your car, and not a third party manufacturer, as their security built into the key fob tends to be lacking.
+Tech-savvy car thieves can easily determine what frequency is being put out by your key fob.
+They create their own dummy key fob and control your car when you are unaware, without you having a lost key.
+For this reason, it is very important that you only replace key fobs directly from the manufacturer of your car, and not a third party manufacturer, as their security built into the key fob tends to be lacking.

 It is indeed much more expensive when purchasing from the manufacturer of your car.
 It is well worth the opportunity cost of having your vehicle broken into and potentially driven off without you knowing.